Opioid epidemic: Alternative for opioids

-Alternative drug options for opioids include over the counter pain medication such as Ibuprofen, Tylenol, and Aspirin or steroid options.
+Alternative drug options for opioids include over the counter pain medication such as Ibuprofen, Tylenol (acetaminophen/paracetamol), and Aspirin or steroid options.
+A German study comparing legal opioid use between different countries concluded that a high consumption of oxycodone could be attributed to the non-availability of the drug metamizole, a non-opioid pain reliever which is heavily used in some countries such as Germany and Austria, but which is banned in others such as the US and Canada.

 Along with drug alternatives, many other alternatives can provide relief through physical activities.
-Physical therapy, acupuncture, injections, nerve blocks, massages, and relaxation techniques are physical activities that have been found to help with chronic pain.
-New pain management drugs like marijuana and cannabinoids have also been found to help treat symptoms of pain.
+Physical therapy, acupuncture, injections/nerve blocks, massages, and relaxation techniques are physical activities that have been found to help with chronic pain.
+New pain management drugs like cannabis and cannabinoids have also been found to help treat symptoms of pain.
 Many treatments like cancer treatments are using these drugs to help manage pain.

 Signs of addiction

 People that are addicted to opioids can have many changes in behavior.
 Some of the common signs or symptoms of addiction include spending more time alone, losing interest in activities, quickly changing moods, sleeping at odd hours, getting in trouble with the law, and financial hardships.
 People that notice any of these behaviors in a peer or in oneself, are usually advised to consult a physician.